-Shares issuable which could potentially dilute basic EPS in the future include 0.2 million shares for vesting of nonvested shares.
+Shares issuable which could potentially dilute basic EPS in the future include approximately 104,000 shares for vesting of nonvested shares.

-(8) Restructurings
+(7) Restructurings

 In December 2012, the Company announced a plan to reduce its workforce by approximately 15-20 employees.
 In March 2013, in an effort to continue to cut ongoing operating expenses, the Company committed to a plan to reduce its workforce from 19 employees to 12 employees.
-During the first quarter of 2013, the Company incurred restructuring charges of \$2.5 million, of which \$1.6 million resulted in cash expenditures paid and expensed during the quarter and \$0.9 million remained to be paid for one-time employee termination benefits and associated costs.
+During the first half of 2014, the Company incurred no restructuring charges and had cash expenditures of approximately \$400,000 paid for one-time employee termination benefits and associated costs.

-The Company has incurred costs from restructuring activities undertaken during 2010 and 2011 as part of the transition from a fully integrated biopharmaceutical company with research, manufacturing, and marketing operations to a biotechnology company focused primarily on research and development.
-During the second half of 2011, the Company incurred additional restructuring costs as part of a plan to more closely align its resources and capital with on-going research and development activities.
 Restructuring costs are charged to earnings and accrued as a liability at the time they are considered probable and reasonably estimable.
 Restructuring costs include employee separation benefits and lease termination costs for facilities that have been vacated.